The One Maintenance Task That Most Golf Cart Owners Get Wrong

 | Deionised (DI) water | 0.1 – 1 ppm | EXCELLENT | Equivalent to distilled.
 Used in labs and industrial settings.
 Less commonly available at retail. |

 | RO water (verified < 10 ppm) | 5 – 50 ppm (varies) | ACCEPTABLE (verify TDS) | Only acceptable if TDS is verified below 10 ppm with a meter.
-RO system performance degrades — always measure, never assume. |
+RO system performance degrades—always measure, never assume. |

 | Distilled from home unit | < 5 ppm | GOOD | Countertop distillers produce acceptable water if operated correctly and vessels are clean.
-Verify with TDS meter initially. |
+Verify with a TDS meter initially. |

 | Filtered tap water (Brita, etc.) | 40 – 200 ppm | NOT ACCEPTABLE | Carbon filters remove chlorine and organics but not mineral ions.
-TDS barely reduced from source water. |
+TDS barely reduced from the source water. |

-| Municipal tap water | 50 – 300 ppm | NOT ACCEPTABLE | Contains calcium, magnesium, chlorides.
+| Well water | 100 – 800 ppm | NOT ACCEPTABLE | Contains calcium, magnesium, and chlorides.
 All cause cumulative plate contamination.
 Never use in golf cart batteries. |

 | Spring / mineral water | 200 – 500 ppm | NOT ACCEPTABLE | Specifically marketed for mineral content — the exact contaminants that damage battery plates.
 Never use. |

 | Rainwater (collected) | Varies widely | RISKY | Theoretically close to distilled but picks up atmospheric contaminants and collection vessel contamination.
-Only acceptable if TDS-verified below 5 ppm from a clean collection system. |
+It’s only acceptable if TDS is verified below 5 ppm from a clean collection system. |

 The Complete Correct Watering Procedure: Step by Step

 Now that you have the right water, the procedure matters almost as much as the water type.
-Here is the correct sequence — including the timing, tools, and safety requirements that most guides either gloss over or omit entirely.
+Here is the correct sequence—including the timing, tools, and safety requirements that most guides either gloss over or omit entirely.

 Safety Requirements Before You Start